B.C. requests federal approval to decriminalize small amounts of drugs

 The organization wrote that allowing that amount of drugs could be exploited by "predatory drug traffickers" and lead to an "increase in public consumption."

+Deputy Chief Fiona Wilson with the VPD told CTV News that 4.5 grams would be about 45 rocks of crack-cocaine.

+"I've been on the job for 23 years.
+I've actually never come across a person who uses drugs, who is in possession of that kind of quantity of crack cocaine," Wilson said.

 Conversely, the Pivot Legal Society slammed the proposal for not going far enough.
-The non-profit advocacy group said the cumulative threshold for possession would exclude approximately half of opioid users in the province.
+The non-profit advocacy group said the cumulative threshold for possession would exclude thousands of opioid users in the province.

-"We know this stuff.
-We know how much dope people use and possess," said Garth Mullins, a member of the Vancouver Area Network of Drug Users, in a statement provided by Pivot.
-"But when governments change the fine print and insist on lower possession thresholds, half of us get left behind."

-Without the protection of a hypothetical Health Canada exemption, those drug users would continue to be "criminalized, harassed, cuffed and jailed," Mullins said.
+Garth Mullins, with the Vancouver Area Network of Drug Users said he was at the table when discussions were happening and the recommendation at that time was for a higher possession amount.

+"Half of the people in VANDU, in the in the drug user union here, would still be criminalized should this go ahead," he said in an interview with CTV News.